The Aspects Of Imago Relationship Therapy

-Thisis typically used when there is underlying emotional discontentment that is felt within the relationship, in the form of conflicts that involve criticism, dissatisfaction, and anger.
-Imago relationship therapy will help those couples that need to find out the root of their emotional hurt and allows them to find out what elements caused these to manifest as negative feelings and behaviors.
+This is typically used when underlying emotional discontentment is felt within the relationship in conflicts involving criticism, dissatisfaction, and anger.
+Imago relationship therapy can help those couples that need to find out the root of their emotional hurt and determine what elements caused them to manifest as negative feelings and behaviors.

-One of the key processes of this, is the intentional dialogue process, which in essence involves three elements, and they are:
+One of the key processes of this is the intentional dialogue process, which in essence involves three elements:

-The dialogue that is structured here does incorporate these elements, and it will help with facilitating communication that's contingent.
-Continent communication is something that occurs when the vulnerability of the partner is met with empathy and validation from the other as well.
+The structured dialogue here incorporates these elements, and it will help facilitate communication that's contingent.
+Continent communication occurs when the partner's vulnerability is met with empathy and validation from the other as well.

 First, you begin with mirroring, which involves repeating the sender of the communication's words until both hear this and understand the sender.